 Although both platforms work best with visual content, they both have their own benefits.

-Both channels have some of the best levels of engagement in the social media industry, as well as the biggest number of active users.
+Both channels have some of the best levels of engagement in the social media industry and the biggest number of active users.

 Marketing benefits of Instagram